 As you talk with rangers and observe, many aspects of this intriguing migration become apparent.

-Rice crops are harvested in the region before the migration period.
-Farmers then flood the fields.
+Rice crops thrive in the region each year before the migration period.
+Farmers then flood the fields after harvest.
 The words you hear are “man-made marshes” and “managed seasonal wetlands.”
-The cooperation between rice farmers and the NWRS (National Wildlife Refuge System) is critical.
+Cooperation between rice farmers and the NWRS (National Wildlife Refuge System) is critical.

-Migrating waterfowl eat the remaining straw in the rice fields and the wasted, dropped rice, and fertilize the rice fields.
-This is seen as a symbiotic, mutually-beneficial arrangement, rather than “depredation” by the farmers.
+Migrating waterfowl eat the remaining straw in the rice fields and the wasted, dropped rice.
+Waterfowl fertilize the rice fields.
+This becomes a symbiotic, mutually-beneficial arrangement, rather than “depredation” from the perspective of the rice farmers.

-Prior to the rice agriculture period, the waterfowl that migrated here fed on grass in the wetlands.
-But over 90% of the natural wetlands has disappeared, now mainly used for agriculture.
-The Gray Lodge area has the most celebrated pristine wetlands remaining.
+Prior to the rice agriculture period, waterfowl that migrated here fed on grass in the wetlands.
+But over 90% of the natural wetlands has disappeared, mainly for agricultural use.
+The Gray Lodge area presents the most celebrated pristine wetlands remaining.

 East of the three refuges is Sutter Buttes, a distinctive natural feature.
 The terrain and elevation of the buttes makes possible a habitat for many bird species, beyond waterfowl, that would not be found in the wetlands.
 From Gray Lodge, you will also glimpse the snowy head of Mt.
 Shasta if you glance to the north.

-The people who love wildlife and nurture wildlife tourism in California have an informational website, California Watchable Wildlife, that is excellent for planning.
-See below.
+The people who love wildlife and nurture wildlife tourism in California have an informational website, California Watchable Wildlife.
+This website is excellent for trip planning.
+See details below.